 If the artwork acquisition is done directly between the buyer and the seller, without the intervention of an agent, it is necessary to check whether the seller is the artist author of the sold artwork, or one of his beneficiaries.

-If the seller is the artist author of the art work or one of his beneficiaries, subject to VAT, then the sale is subject to VAT at 5.5% and no artist resale right will be due by the buyer, following such transaction.
+If the seller is the artist author of the art work or one of his beneficiaries, subject to VAT, then the sale is subject to VAT at 5.5 percent and no artist resale right will be due by the buyer, following such transaction.

-Otherwise, all other sales (done by third parties, such as collectors, gallerists, traders, etc.) are subject to the standard VAT rate of 20%.
-In case where those other sales trigger the involvement of a art market professional, as seller, buyer or intermediary, and where the artist is a resident in a member-state of the European Union or a state from the European Economic Area, the seller must pay the artist or his beneficiaries an artist resale right as soon as the sale price is above 750 euros.
+Otherwise, all other sales (done by third parties, such as collectors, gallerists, traders, etc.) are subject to the standard VAT rate of 20 percent.
+In case where those other sales trigger the involvement of a art market professional, as seller, buyer or intermediary, and where the artist is a resident in a member-state of the EU or a state from the European Economic Area, the seller must pay the artist or his beneficiaries an artist resale right as soon as the sale price is above 750 Euros.

-The seller, tax resident in France, and subject to income tax, must pay capital gain tax, if there is any capital gain, to the French tax authorities, either by paying a flat-fee tax of 6% of the selling price, or, if this is preferable for him and if the seller has written evidence justifying the buying price and date of the sold artwork, by paying tax through the standard capital gain tax regime.
-The rate is therefore 34.5% (including social security payments) with a 5% discount per year beyond the second year.
+The seller, tax resident in France, and subject to income tax, must pay capital gain tax, if there is any capital gain, to the French tax authorities, either by paying a flat-fee tax of 6 percent of the selling price, or, if this is preferable for him and if the seller has written evidence justifying the buying price and date of the sold artwork, by paying tax through the standard capital gain tax regime.
+The rate is therefore 34.5 percent (including social security payments) with a 5 percent discount per year beyond the second year.
 There is therefore a full exemption of payment of capital gain tax after 22 years of ownership of the art work.

 If the seller is a legal entity subject to corporation tax, capital gain tax from the special tax regime applies.
-If the legal entity owned the artwork for less than 2 years, and that its shareholding capital has been fully paid up and is owned in full by either a natural person or a legal entity subject to income tax, then that legal entity will be able to include the capital gain generated by the sale of the art work to its earnings.
-The first ladder, up to the cap of 38,120 euros, will be subject to 15% tax for legal entities having a turnover below 7,630,000 euros.
-Above 38,120 euros, the tax rate of 33.33% applies.
-If the artwork was detained for at least 2 years, and was not amortised (i.e. the artwork was not classified as a fixed asset by the legal entity), this rate of 15% applies.
+If the legal entity owned the artwork for less than 2 years, and that its shareholding capital has been fully paid up and is owned in full by either a natural person or a legal entity subject to income tax, then that legal entity will be able to include the capital gain generated by the sale of the artwork to its earnings.
+The first ladder, up to the cap of 38,120 Euros, will be subject to 15 percent tax for legal entities having a turnover below 7,630,000 Euros.
+Above 38,120 Euros, the tax rate of 33.33 percent applies.
+If the artwork was detained for at least 2 years, and was not amortised (i.e. the artwork was not classified as a fixed asset by the legal entity), this rate of 15 percent applies.